ananyalohani/ananyalohani/README.md

 I'm Ananya Lohani(she/her), an undergrad student majoring in CSE at [IIIT Delhi](https://iiitd.ac.in).

-My recent interests are UI/UX design and web development.
+My recent interests are cryptography, cybersecurity and blockchain development.
 I'm frequently learning new technologies to improve my skills!

 To know more about me and my work, check out my website: [lohani.dev](https://lohani.dev).